Michael Massey Preview, Player Props: Royals vs. Athletics

-On Monday, Michael Massey (hitting .286 in his past 10 games) and the Kansas City Royals face the Oakland Athletics, whose starting pitcher will be Paul Blackburn.
+On Tuesday, Michael Massey (batting .286 in his past 10 games) and the Kansas City Royals play the Oakland Athletics, whose starting pitcher will be Dany Jimenez.
 First pitch is at 9:40 PM ET.

-In his most recent game, he had two hits (going 2-for-4 with an RBI) against the Cubs.
+In his previous game he had a one-hit performance (1-for-4) against the Athletics.

 Michael Massey Game Info & Props vs. the Athletics